Last updated: June 21, 2026

 How do I know if my horse’s behavioral problem is stress or physical pain?

-This is one of the most important diagnostic questions in racehorse management.
-Physical pain tends to show as: behavioral change that appeared suddenly; drifting or training resistance that worsens under fatigue; reluctance at girth-tightening or during specific movements; and declining performance across multiple starts.
+Physical pain tends to show as behavioral change that appeared suddenly; drifting or training resistance that worsens under fatigue; reluctance at girth-tightening or during specific movements; and declining performance across multiple starts.
 Stress without a physical cause tends to be more environment-specific and consistent in when it appears.
 When in doubt, veterinary evaluation before equipment change is always the right call.

 What are stereotypic behaviors in racehorses, and what causes them?